Multi-Analyst Studies

 Related terms: Analytic flexibility, Crowdsourcing science, Data Analysis, Garden of Forking Paths, Multiverse Analysis, Researcher Degrees of Freedom, Scientific Transparency

-Drafted and Reviewed by: Sam Parsons, Tsvetomira Dumbalska, Mahmoud Elsherif, William Ngiam, Charlotte R. Pennington, Graham Reid, Barnabas Szaszi, FlĂĄvio Azevedo
+Reviewed by: Tsvetomira Dumbalska, Mahmoud Elsherif, William Ngiam, Charlotte R. Pennington, Graham Reid, Barnabas Szaszi, FlĂĄvio Azevedo